Vincamine/PipelineRunner/README.md

 ### Command Line Interface (CLI)

 Run the CLI from the root of a Git repository.
-It provides commands for validating, running, and reporting on pipeline executions.
+It provides commands for validating, running, and reporting on pipelineEntity executions.

 #### General Usage
 ```bash